stoeps13/connections-doc/source/admin/secure/sec_acf_legacy_config.md

 acf-config-nm-flash.xml
 :   Allows Flash animations, but prevents users from changing the margins on images.

+!!! note
-**Note:** Allowing the script tag does not allow JavaScript to be run within the rich text editors.
+    Allowing the script tag does not allow JavaScript to be run within the rich text editors.
 Because of the security implications of allowing users to run any JavaScript, the editors include configuration to strip in JavaScript content upon save.

 1. Edit the LotusConnections-config.xml file.